chef/automate/components/docs-chef-io/content/automate/managed_services.md

 20180508201952    completed  4 minutes old
 ```

-By default, this command communicates with your running Chef Automate installation to list the backups.
+By default, this command communicates with the running Chef Automate installation to list the backups.
 If the Chef Automate installation is down, you can still list the backups.

-For backups stored in an AWS S3 bucket, use:
+For backups stored in an AWS S3 bucket, use the following command:

 ```shell
 chef-automate backup list s3://bucket_name/base_path
 ```

-where `bucket_name` is the name of the S3 bucket and `base_path` is an optional path within the bucket where the backups live.
+In the above code, `bucket_name` is the name of the S3 bucket and `base_path` is an optional path within the bucket where the backups live.

-In next steps we will configure Chef AUtomate to run with external AWS PostgreSQL RDS/OpenSearch services:
+Follow the steps below to configure Chef Automate to run with external AWS PostgreSQL RDS/OpenSearch services:

 ### Configuring External AWS PostgreSQL RDS

 These configuration directions are intended for in the initial deployment of Chef Automate.

-Create `postgresql.toml` file and add following details of your AWS PostgreSQL RDS:
+Create `postgresql.toml` file and add the following details of your AWS PostgreSQL RDS:

 ```toml
 [global.v1.external.postgresql]